Course Overview

 - Comprehend the principles and practice of adjudication and the international context in which this operates

-- Analyse case studies in this domain and be able to apply successful techniques in your organisation
+- Examine issues in international adjudication and analyse case studies in this domain and be able to apply successful techniques in your organisation

 - Employ relevant institutional policies to help resolve issues that arise in international adjudication disputes